-The smallmouth grunt is a marine fish is reported to spend daylight hours on reefs and move into open water to feed at night.
+The smallmouth grunt spends daylight hours on reefs and moves into open water to feed at night.

 • Size